 The consumers’ perspective has changed a lot in the last decade of online shopping.
-ECommerce is not just limited to providing a variety of options at the comfort of home – it has unintentionally added the factor of the Supply Chain affecting customers’ purchasing decisions.
+ECommerce is not just limited to providing a variety of options at the comfort of home – it has unintentionally added the factor of Supply Chain Management affecting customers’ purchasing decisions.

 The delivery speed, the cost that they will be paying for the delivery, and how the returns would look like when the time comes are all changing the eCommerce Supply Chain management.

 Since the COVID-19 has hit the world, the factor has become an important affair to bring changes in the eCommerce Supply Chain to survive and stay ahead of the eCommerce competition.

-According to the statistics collected by investors – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics is becoming the top priority of the eCommerce business.
+According to the statistics collected by investors – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics is becoming the top priority of the eCommerce businesses.

 What are the Supply Chain and Supply Chain Management?

 The Supply Chain is a global network that is used to deliver products.
 From raw materials to manufacturers, to distributors to retailers, or directly to customers.

-Supply Chain management is the handling of transportation of the goods and their maintenance including the processes that transform raw materials into the finished products.
-It takes care of the total cost that occurred into making and delivering the product, the time it took to reach its destination, and how likely it is efficient in the terms of returns.
+Supply Chain management is the handling of transportation of the goods and their maintenance including the processes that transform raw materials into finished products.
+It takes care of the total cost that occurred in making and delivering the product, the time it took to reach its destination, and how likely it is efficient in the terms of returns.

 What are the major challenges of eCommerce Supply Chain management today?